googlegsa/filesystem.v3/jcifs/ReadMe.txt

 diffs.
 The line endings for all the text files are different between the two archives.

+Remove the docs/api directory and the jcifs-xxx.jar file before adding the new version as a vendor branch.
+The javadocs tend to generate tree conflicts when merging.
+They are also full of tiny diffs in the javadoc generated timestamps.

 The strategy employed here is loosely based upon vendor branches as described in the "Third-Party Code" chapter of Mike Mason's book, "Pragmatic Version Control Using Subversion".